Olusoga/social-media-api/README.md

 # Social Media Platform Backend API

-Welcome to the Backend Engineer Assessment for building a RESTful API for a basic social media platform.
+Welcome to the RESTful API for a basic social media platform.
 This project aims to facilitate user interactions, post management, and notifications within the platform.

 ## Table of Contents